xc825/poker/ReadMe.md

 Between hands is exactly one space symbol.
 After each line exactly one new line symbol "\n".

-Like in home task example (but without emty line between lines, I don't know how to write correct markdown):
+Like in home task example (but without empty line between lines, I don't know how to write correct markdown):

 4cKs4h8s7s Ad4s Ac4d As9s KhKd 5d6d